 Transition / Implementation of the new PDP

+It should be noted that this section contains the deliberations of the WT on these issues, which did not all result into recommendations for the new Annex A or PDP Manual (it has been indicated in the text where the deliberations specifically relate to one of the recommendations in section 2).

 The initial deliberations on a number of these issues can be found in the Initial Report (see http://gnso.icann.org/issues/pdp-initial-report-31may10-en.pdf).
 On the basis of these initial deliberations, the review of the public comments received on the Initial Report as well as the proposed Final Report and further discussions, the PDP-WT has reached the following conclusions.

-Timing
+Timing (B/M)